11 Things You Didn’t Know About Recycling (But Should!)

 Recycling Movement Wasn’t Created to Reduce Waste Necessarily

+Not surprisingly, beverage makers and aluminum scrappers have a role in establishing recycling’s rise.
 In Aluminum Upcycled: Sustainable Design in Historical Perspective Carl A Zimring writes that Oregon required the beverage industry to impose a deposit on its products.
 The beverage industry responded by trying to stop deposit laws and supporting public policies that did not require producer responsibility.
 In the 1970s the aluminum scrap dealers lobbied for increased reclamation rates.
 Pepsi offered recycling receptacles to the Chicago Park District if it could advertise on them and recoup the cans.
+Find out how to open your canned food with power tools.

 Clamshell Packaging is not Recyclable